paulikeloa/AWSWordPressWorkshop/README.md

 ## Migration

-Now that you have a basic understanding of Wordpress and AWS core services, you will practice a migration of a wordpress website to an EC2 Instance on AWS.
+Now that you have a basic understanding of WordPress and AWS core services, you will practice a migration of a WordPress website to an EC2 Instance on AWS.

-This workshop won't focus on installing and building a wordpress website.
-Instead it will use the Bitnami Wordpress image to launch the destination webiste.
+This workshop won't focus on installing and building a WordPress website.
+Instead it will use the Bitnami WordPress image to launch the destination webiste.

-To migrate your  wordpress website, you need to extract a copy of the data stored in the database and all files that are a part of the wordpress website.
+To migrate your  WordPress website, you need to extract a copy of the data stored in the database and all files that are a part of the WordPress website.
 Normally this would be complicated and involve many manual steps, but fortunately, there are plugins and tools that will assist with this.
 For this workshop we will be using the "All In One WP Migration" Plugin to extract the database and files you will need to import into the new website

 ### Preparing the destination

 Before you migrate your files and data, you need to prepare the destination environment.
-In this workshop, you will launch an EC2 instance and configure the Wordpress application.
+In this workshop, you will launch an EC2 instance and configure the WordPress application.
 You can build this new instance manually that allows you to customize all aspects of the server and application configuration (the hard way) or you can use a pre-build Amazon Machine Image (AMI) from a partner that requires little configuration (the easy way).

 For this workshop, we will use "The Easy Way".